This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Until then you’ll probably want to work on controlling any mouthy puppy behavior.

 - Archer: We were lucky with Archer he was more of a nibbler.
-However, every other Lab puppy we brought home were mouthy, mouthy, and mouthy.
+However, every other Lab puppy we brought home was mouthy, mouthy, and mouthy.

 - Raven: She was mouthy when she first arrived, but lucky for us she didn’t have the tiny dagger teeth otherwise we’d definitely have some battle wounds.